h-utkuunlu/radariq-ros1-fixes/README.md

    ``catkin_make``

 # Visualize the data using RViz
-RadarIQ data can be started and visualised using the ROS RViz tool.
+RadarIQ pointcloud data can be started and visualised using the ROS RViz tool.

 1. From your ROS workspace run

-   ``roslaunch radariq_ros view_radariq.launch``
+   ``roslaunch radariq_ros view_radariq_pointcloud.launch``

-The RadarIQ module should start up and RViz should open, showing a point cloud of detected objects.
+The RadarIQ module should start up and RViz should open, showing a point cloud of detections.

+2. From your ROS workspace run

+   ``roslaunch radariq_ros view_radariq_objects.launch``

+The RadarIQ module should start up and RViz should open, showing a object representations of the detections.

 # Incorporate into an existing ROS project
 These instructions explain how to incorporate RadarIQ into an existing ROS workspace using a provided sample application